The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Nil group computations

-where $g$ is defined on the generators of $\quat$ by $g(x)=i$ and $g(y)=j$, and $f$ is induced from the homomorphism $\quat\to C_2\times C_2$ given by taking the quotient of $\quat$ by its centre.
-This Cartesian square gives rise to the following Mayer-Vietoris sequence:
+where $q$ is defined on the generators of $\quat$ by $q(x)=i$ and $q(y)=j$, and $f$ is induced by the homomorphism $\quat\to C_2\times C_2$ given by taking the quotient of $\quat$ by its centre.
+The Cartesian square~\reqref{cartq8} gives rise to the following Mayer-Vietoris sequence:

-By~\cite[Lemmas~5.3 and~5.4]{LO3} and~\cite[Theorem~1.3]{We}, we have:
+By~\cite[Lemmas~5.3 and~5.4]{LO3},~\cite[Theorem~1.3]{We} and~\cite[Lemma~2.2]{WeK}, we have: